ibm-mas/mas-performance/docs/mas/manage/bestpractice.md

 - [Maximo 7.6.x Best practice](../../maximo-7/download/Maximo%20Best%20Practices%20for%20System%20Performance%207.6.x%20v1.3.pdf) is applicable

 - additional settings for MSSQL Server 2019
-    - compatibility level: if maximo db is upgraded from the old version and the performance degradtation is observed after the upgrade, consider to set compatibility level to the old version to keep the execution plan same.
+    - compatibility level: if maximo db is upgraded from the old version and the performance degradation is observed after the upgrade, consider to set compatibility level to the old version to keep the execution plan same.
     - isolation level:
 ```sql
         ALTER DATABASE <DB NAME>